malkawenedal/Homework-Unit-6/README.md

 ## Average House Value per Year

-this section will be helpfull for customer who have adoubt about if they  should expect an increase or decrease in the property value over time so they can determine how long to hold the rental property
+This section will be helpfull for customer who have adoubt about if they  should expect an increase or decrease in the property value over time so they can determine how long to hold the rental property

  we calculated and visualized  the average_house_value per year as a ```line chart```.